-Kibale National Park is an extensive national park, protecting a large block of rainforest that offers excellent flora and fauna.
+This Park is an extensive National park, protecting a large block of rainforest that offers excellent flora and fauna.
 With lush tropical rain forest and fascinating diversity, it is one of the most beautiful and stunning forests in Uganda.
 It harbours the greatest variety and concentration of primates found anywhere in East Africa.
 It is a home to the largest number in Uganda to the endangered Chimpanzee as well as the Red Colobus.

 Size: 560 sq kms